fayezkaabi26/pca-explorer/docs/index.md

 This tab contains the main PCA tool plotting capabilities.
 Users can select if they would like to use all variables in the uploaded data set as features or drop certian variables.
 The user can plot a loading plot, a biplot (scores + loadings), a cos2 plot and a contribution plot.
 The biplot can take up to 4 dimensions as users can include size and color variables of any features that were dropped before running the PCA tool.<br>

 ### **Biplot**
 A biplot contains both scores and loadings from PCA.
 Biplots are a graphical method for displaying both the variables and sample units described by a multivariate data matrix.
 Scores are linear combinations of the data that are determined by the coefficients for each principal component.
 A score plot plots the scores of the first principal component (x axis) against the second (y axis).
 The loading plot shows how strongly each feature influences a principal component.
-A loading plot is the the loadings of the first and second principal components expressed as vectors.
+A loading plot is the loadings of the first and second principal components expressed as vectors.
 The figure below shows when the user has decided to use all variables as features in their PCA.
 <p>
   <img width="500" height="250" src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/docs/all-variable-biplot.png">
 </p>